RoboJackets/robocup-software/docs/source/tutorial.rst

 Like the CMake section, this part is a lot of copying what already exists and changing it to match your new node's names.
-If you want to read more about ROS launch files, `the tutorial page <https://docs.ros.org/en/foxy/Tutorials/Intermediate/Launch/Creating-Launch-Files.html>`_ is a great place to start.
+If you want to read more about ROS launch files, the `Launch Files Tutorial`_ is a great place to start.

 Testing